abbodi1406/BatUtil/W10UI/README.md

 * Net35Source
 specify custom "folder" path for microsoft-windows-netfx3-ondemand-package.cab

+* SkipEdge
+1 = do not install EdgeChromium with Enablement Package or Cumulative Update
+2 = alternative workaround to skip EdgeChromium with Cumulative Update only

 * wim2esd
 convert install.wim to install.esd, if the target is a distribution
 warning: the process will consume very high amount of CPU and RAM resources